pinterest/ktlint/documentation/snapshot/docs/rules/standard.md

     }
     ```

-This rule can also be suppressed with the IntelliJ IDEA inspection suppression `PropertyName` or `ConstPropertyName`.
+This rule is suppressed whenever the IntelliJ IDEA inspection suppression `PropertyName`, `ConstPropertyName`, `ObjectPropertyName` or `PrivatePropertyName` is used.

 Rule id: `property-naming` (`standard` rule set)